2016-02-28

 French Apple Tart

 This came from Cooks Illustrated 131 and looked fussy but impressive.
 The pastry crust is super easy; the puree plus apple rosette topping is a bit of work but worth it.
-It fancy as a dessert, and indulgent as breakfast.
+Active time is about three hours, most of it on prepping and cooking the apples -- the crust and filling are pretty quick.
+It is fancy as a dessert, and indulgent as breakfast.
 We made it a couple times and it's a hit.
 We've updated the quantities and some procedure for what worked for us.
 You can double the recipe but will need to have plenty of big skillets.

 For simplicity, use the same variety of apples for the puree as for the topping because different varieties cook at different rates; if you want some contrast make sure you cook the puree apples separately from the topping apples.
 Varieties like Muntaner and Braeburn work well, they stay firm; surprisingly, Granny Smiths turn mushy very quickly when cooking.